andrew-johnson-4/AI4P/README.md

 A Type can always be represented nominally with possible internal structure expressable as a lamba calculus term.

 [Split]
-A Split is a symbolic link to multiple ambiguous terms.
+A Split is a symbolic link to multiple ambiguous Terms.
 Any Term position that accepts a Term must accept a Split.

 [Join]
-A Join is a symbolic link to multiple ambiguous types.
+A Join is a symbolic link to multiple ambiguous Types.
 Any Type position that accepts a Type must accept a Join.

 [Goal]